 Donors: See how your donation makes a difference for students--and for our nation.
 Learn more about donating.

-HORIZONS Scholarships were awarded this fall to five outstanding students, reported Brenda McKinney, Women In Defense HORIZONS Scholarship Director.
+HORIZONS Scholarships were awarded this fall to four outstanding students, reported Brenda McKinney, Women In Defense HORIZONS Scholarship Director.
 Following are the recipients:

 The HORIZONS Scholarship Program encourages women to pursue careers related to U.S. national security and defense and to provide development opportunities to women already working in these fields.
-Since 1990, HORIZONS has made 121 awards of $233,388.
+Since 1990, HORIZONS has made 125 awards of over $268,000.

 The scholarship competition is open to rising juniors and above, including graduate level, to further educational objectives of women who are U.S. citizens already employed in or planning careers in defense or national security.
 The scholarship focuses on selected fields such as cyber security, government relations, engineering, computer science, physics, mathematics, business, law, international relations, political science, military history, and economics.